wendyverdonk93/docs/content/payment-methods/credit-cards/creditcards/chargebacks/dispute-chargeback.md

 ## American Express
-<div class="alert alert-warning"> A chargeback is submitted for various reasons and linked to a chargeback reason code.
-To increase the chance of successfully fighting a chargeback, the chargebacks are described per payment method and per reason code.</div>
+###### A chargeback is submitted for various reasons and linked to a chargeback reason code.
+To increase the chance of successfully fighting a chargeback, the chargebacks are described per payment method and per reason code.

 ### Fraud
-<div class="alert alert-warning"> The chargeback reason codes regarding <b>Fraud</b> with the payment method <b>American Express</b>, are explained below</div>
+###### The chargeback reason codes regarding __Fraud__ with the payment method __American Express__, are explained below

 **Reason Code: 4573 - Fraud, Full Recourse**\
 Cardholder denied authorizing the charge, and your business has been placed in the fraud full recourse program **(Investigation confirms fraud)**